MapStory/mapstory-community/roadmap.md

 move towards experimentation and implementation.
 Be sure to incorporate [playback settings](items/playback-settings.md) work.

-**[Storytelling refresh] (items/composer-new.md)** - Consider new technologies and new approaches for the story telling functionality in map composer functionality (styling, annotations and editing).
-Possibly split up functionality for easier migration.

 **[Warper integration] (items/warper.md)** - A more seamless workflow to upload scanned map and warp it and add to a StoryLayer.